-Food Items: This part is further subdivided in to "a-i" categories in which different items are classified under different codes.
-Enter the last two weeks ( 14 days ) household consumption expenditure incurred on each item by the household members in the appropriate columns.
+Food Items: This part is further subdivided according to COICOP1 in which different items are classified under different codes.
+Enter the last two weeks (14 days) household consumption expenditure incurred on each item by the household members in the appropriate columns.
 Page totals of value columns should be calculated and recorded against respective codes.
 Page totals should be summed up to get the section total.